-- (1) extend the single-stock gray whale trials so that trials can be conducted for humpback and bowhead whales; - (2) outline a set of Evaluation and Robustness Trials which could form the basis for the evaluation of SLAs for these two groups of whales; - (3) present the trial specifications and results for: (a) the interim SLAs; and (b) an alternative SLA at an intersessional AWMP Workshop; and - (4) develop an AWMP/RMP-lite to assist developers of SLAs for the cases of fin whales and common minke whales.
+- (1) Extend the single-stock gray whales trials so that trials can be conducted for humpback and bowhead whales. - (2) Outline a set of evaluation and robustness trials which could form the basis for the evaluation of SLAs for these two groups of whales. - (3) Present the trial specifications and results for (a) the interim SLAs and (b) an alternative SLA at an intersessional AWMP workshop. - (4) Develop an AWMP/RMP-lite to assist developers of SLAs for the cases of fin whales and common minke whales.

-(2) WORKSHOP ON DEVELOPMENT OF SLAS FOR GREEN-LANDIC HUNTS
+(2) WORKSHOP ON DEVELOPMENT OF SLAS FOR GREENLANDIC HUNTS

-The existing interim safe procedure for the Greenlandic hunts agreed in 2008 (IWC, 2009c) was agreed to be valid for quota blocks up to 2018.
+The existing interim safe procedure for the Greenlandic hunts agreed in 2008 (IWC, 2009) was agreed to be valid for up to quota blocks so up to 2018.
 The Committee has identified completion of the development of long-term SLAs for these hunts as high priority work.
-With the completion of the B-C-B bowhead and gray whale Implementations this year, the SWG on the AWMP will give highest priority to the Greenland work, particularly for the complex cases of common minke whales and fin whales.
+With the completion of the BCB bowhead and gray whale Implementations this year, the SWG on the AWMP will give highest priority to the Greenland work, particularly for the complex cases of common minke whales and fin whales.
 In addition to the proposal for work by Punt (Annex E, Appendix 6), to meet the proposed timeframe an intersessional Workshop is required.
-The objectives of the Workshop are to: (1) review the work undertaken by Punt to develop proposed operating models and trial structures for the relatively easy cases of the bowhead and humpback whale hunts with a view to finalising these at the 2013 Annual Meeting; and (2) review the work undertaken by Punt to develop simple (AWMP/ RMP-lite programs) to facilitate initial work on developing potential SLAs to allow the development of SLAs for West Greenland fin and common minke whales in light of the current operating models used in RMP Implementations.
-The Workshop will be held in winter 2013 for four days in Copenhagen, Denmark and the costs are for IP travel.
+The objectives of the workshop are to: (1) to review the work undertaken by Punt to develop proposed operating models and trial structures for the relatively easy cases of the bowhead and humpback whale hunts with a view to finalising these at the 2013 Annual Meeting; and (2) review the work undertaken by Punt to develop simple (AWMP/RMPlite programs) to facilitate initial work on developing potential SLAs to allow the development of SLAs for West Greenland fin and common minke whales in light of the current operating models used in RMP Implementations.
+The Workshop will be held in winter 2013 for four days in Copenhagen, Denmark and the costs are for the IPs travel.